Moors murders: Later investigation

-Since the initial search of the moors began in October 1965, the national media had been keen to name missing children and teenagers from the region as possible Moors Murders victims.
+Since the initial search of the moors began in October 1965, the national media had been keen to name missing children and teenagers from the region as possible victims of Brady and Hindley.
 These included Stephen Jennings, a three-year-old West Yorkshire boy who was last seen alive in December 1962; his body was found buried in a field in 1988, but the following year his father, William Jennings, was found guilty of his murder.
-Jennifer Tighe, a 14-year-old girl who disappeared from an Oldham children's home in December 1964, was mentioned in the press more than 40 years later as a possible Moors Murders victim, but in April 2010 it was confirmed by Greater Manchester Police that she was still alive.
+Jennifer Tighe, a fourteen-year-old girl who disappeared from an Oldham children's home in December 1964, was mentioned in the press more than forty years later as a possible victim, but in April 2010 it was confirmed by Greater Manchester Police (GMP) that she was still alive.
 This followed claims in 2004 that Hindley had told another inmate that she and Brady had murdered a sixth victim, a teenage girl.

-In 1985, Brady allegedly told Fred Harrison, a journalist working for The Sunday People, that he had killed Reade and Bennett, something the police already suspected as both lived near Brady and Hindley and had disappeared during the first half of the 1960s.
-Greater Manchester Police (GMP) reopened the investigation, now to be headed by Detective Chief Superintendent Peter Topping, head of GMP's Criminal Investigation Department (CID).
+In 1985, Brady allegedly told Fred Harrison, a journalist working for The Sunday People, that he had killed Reade and Bennett, something police already suspected as both lived near Brady and Hindley and had disappeared during the first half of the 1960s.
+Greater Manchester Police reopened the investigation, now to be headed by Detective Chief Superintendent Peter Topping, head of GMP's Criminal Investigation Department (CID).

-On 3 July 1985, DCS Topping visited Brady, then being held at HM Prison Gartree in Leicestershire, but found him "scornful of any suggestion that he had confessed to more murders".
+On 3 July 1985, DCS Topping visited Brady, then being held at Gartree Prison in Leicestershire, but found him "scornful of any suggestion that he had confessed to more murders".
 Police nevertheless decided to resume their search of Saddleworth Moor, once more using the photographs taken by Brady and Hindley to help them identify possible burial sites.
 In November 1986, Bennett's mother wrote to Hindley begging to know what had happened to her son, a letter that Hindley seemed to be "genuinely moved" by.
 It ended: "I am a simple woman, I work in the kitchens of Christie's Hospital.
 It has taken me five weeks labour to write this letter because it is so important to me that it is understood by you for what it is, a plea for help.
 Please, Miss Hindley, help me."